-67 Such as NPPF paragraphs 194-208 inclusive and adopted Cornwall Local Plan Policy 12: Design and Policy 24: Historic Environment.
-Also see https://historicengland.org.uk/images-books/publications/conservation-principles-sustainable-management-historic-environment/?gclid=CjwKCAjwmeilBhA6EiwA-uaeFZuDiDnuVwFvrvQtXR9xP s0Z1PNsWFb nEjHx0jhSTxsLonLHDH3RoCpqwQAvD BwE for Historic England Guidance, "Conservation Principles, Policies and Guidance".
+67 Such as NPPF paragraphs 195-214 inclusive and adopted Cornwall Local Plan Policy 12: Design and Policy 24: Historic Environment.
+Also see <a href="https://historicengland.org.uk/images-books/publications/conservation-principles-sustainable-management-historic-environment/?gclid=CjwKCAjwmeilBhA6EiwA-uaeFZuDiDnuVwFyryQtXR9xP_soZ1PNsWFb_nEjHx0jhSTxsLonLHDH3RoCpqwQAvD_BwE for Historic England Guidance, "Conservation Principles, Policies and Guidance".

-archaeological potential of the sites, identifying the significance of heritage assets that would be affected by the proposals (including their settings) along with any potential archaeological remains, and the nature and degree of those effects, demonstrating how any harm would be avoided, minimised or mitigated.
+3. The development of any of the sites identified in policies PEN7, PEN8, PEN9, PEN10, NEW6, NEW8, NEW9, NEW10 and NEW11 must also carefully and comprehensively consider any heritage assets on the site and within the setting of the site in line with the Requirements of National Policy and policy 24 of the Cornwall Local Plan: Strategic Policies.
+Development proposals for sites identified in policies PEN7, PEN8, PEN9, PEN10, NEW6, NEW8, NEW9, NEW10 and NEW11 should be accompanied by proportionate heritage impact assessments including the archaeological potential of the sites, identifying the significance of heritage assets that would be affected by the proposals (including their settings) along with any potential archaeological remains, and the nature and degree of those effects, demonstrating how any harm would be avoided, minimised or mitigated.
 Where appropriate, development should take opportunities within the setting of any heritage assets to better reveal their significance.